thefrontendlab/.github/profile/README.md

 # Frontend Computer

-👋 Welcome to Frontend Computer, a non-profit organization dedicated to exploring the intersection of web development and machine learning!
+👋 Welcome to Frontend Computer, a organization dedicated to exploring the intersection of web development and machine learning!

 ## About Us